Valires/er-evaluation/docs/00-overview.rst

 - **Prediction(s):** Predicted clusters for a set of records or entity mentions, usually the main output of an ER system.

-  - You can have a single output or you can compare multiple clustering results.
+  - You can have a single outp  ut or you can compare multiple clustering results.
 - **Reference/benchmark data:** A sample of fully-resolved entities, usually from a trusted benchmark dataset or from data labeling.

   - Each entity/cluster in the reference dataset should be *complete*, i.e. it should be fully resolved and it should not exclude any record or mention.
-  - In our experience, benchmark datasets including 200 to 400 resolved entities are generally sufficient.
+  - In our experience, benchmark datasets of around 400 resolved entities are generally sufficient for accurate performance estimates.

 .. admonition:: Example